STAT545-UBC-hw-2018-19/hw05-janehuang1647/assignment_5.md

 | Europe    |   49357.19|
 | Asia      |  113523.13|

-1. Reordered by the minimum GDP per capital of each continent
+ii).
+Reordered by the minimum GDP per capital of each continent

 ``` r
 gapminder %>%